Jenna Marbles Says She’s Leaving YouTube, Apologizes For Insensitive Videos And ‘Internal Misogyny’

 YouTuber Jenna Marbles said she is taking a break from YouTube, offering a heartfelt apology for past videos that she now sees to be insensitive and offensive.

-The popular social media figure posted a video on Thursday announcing her plans to take a break and explaining why she had been removing much of her old content.
-She said that she would be leaving her channel, though it was not clear if the break would be permanent.
+The popular social media figure posted a video on Thursday announcing her plans to take a break from YouTube and explaining why she had been removing much of her old content.
+Jenna said that she would be leaving her channel, though it was not clear if the break would be permanent.

 She mentioned that some people had been asking her to address past content, and was bothered by some of her fans who painted her as “unproblematic” at a time when many on social media and elsewhere are addressing topics like racism, misogyny, and other “toxic” issues.
 Jenna told fans that she was open to any criticism and wanted to address her own issues.